Barca0412/Barca0412/README.md

 ![decription](https://img.shields.io/badge/Language-SAS-white)

-I'm Guohao Qi (Page: www.guohaoqi.cn), an undergraduate majoring in Economic Statistics at College of Finance and Statistics, Hunan University (graduating in 2025, 25fall-US).
+I'm Guohao Qi (www.guohaoqi.cn), an undergraduate majoring in Economic Statistics at College of Finance and Statistics, Hunan University (graduating in 2025, 25fall-US).
 I'm interested in both empirical asset pricing in academia📋 and quantitative investment📈 in industry.

 However, I'm only a beginner in the field of Quantitative Finance, there's still a long way to go.